alexpinette/Bars.ai/README.md

 Training a neural network to generate song-lyrics using a number of currated datasets containing lyrics from music artists.

+by Alex Pinette, Milo Lani-Caputo, and Tamsin Rogers

 ## Scraping data

 Using [Genius](https://docs.genius.com/), and [Spotify](https://developer.spotify.com/documentation/web-api/) Web APIs, we are able to get song lyrics as well as playlist and artist data.